nimeshneema/William-Apple-Developer-Platform/Notes/Programming Mindset Thoughts.markdown

 -   If there's anything that can be automated (if it's logical and structured), it should be automated.
 It's a crime to do it manually.
 Because, computers never get tired and they never get bored and they never make mistakes and they work fast.

 -   The learning curve is much smoother with strong foundation in place.

+-   There are two kinds of "lines" in procedural source code:

+    -   statements:     A statement is akin to an instruction.

+    -   expression:     An expression evaluates to a value.